 - Pack a folding tray, a small bag of familiar litter, and zip bags for clumps.

-- Use a discreet mini-bin with a tight lid; empty daily in designated trash areas.
+- Use a tight-lid mini-bin; empty daily in designated trash.

 6) Keep disposal odor-free (without perfumes)

-- Ventilation beats perfume: crack the door; a quiet fan that moves air past your disposal bin prevents ammonia build-up.
+- Ventilation beats perfume: a cracked door or quiet fan moving air past the bin reduces ammonia build-up.

-- Seal smart: squeeze air from bags before tying; double-bag only if needed.
+- Seal smart: squeeze extra air out before tying; double-bag only when needed.

-- Charcoal or baking soda: a small sachet inside the bin lid helps.
-Avoid heavy room sprays (cats often dislike strong scents).
+- Charcoal or baking soda: a small sachet inside the bin lid can help (unscented is best for cats).

 7) Quick eco-checklist (save this)